merchise/xotl.tools/docs/source/xoutil/datetime.rst

    No date is a member of the empty time span.
 The empty time span is a proper subset of any time span.
 It's only a superset of itself.
 It's not a proper superset of any other time span nor itself.

+   This instance is a singleton.
+However, if you pickle it with protocol 1 and unpickle it, you'll lose that property.
+It's best to test with the equality operator ``==``.